As an Amazon Associate, I earn from qualifying purchases.

 As a gluten free person, I feel like my life revolves around snacks.
-That makes these gluten free oats and honey granola bars a staple in my kitchen.
-The addition of CBD infused honey is an added bonus here, but can easily be replaced with regular honey if you don't want to use CBD.
+That makes these homemade gluten free granola bars a staple in my kitchen.
 These gluten free granola bars are not only easy to make but they can also be customized with your favorite mix-ins to create a treat the whole family will enjoy!

-Oats & Oat Flour - If you're gluten free, it is important to use certified gluten free oats here.
-I normally use Bob's Red Mill brand.
+- Gluten Free Oats & Oat Flour - If you're following a gluten-free diet, it is important to use certified gluten-free oats here.
+I normally use Bob's Red Mill old-fashioned oats.
 While they also sell oat flour, this recipe doesn't require a finely milled flour.
 I usually just throw some oats in the food processor and make my own.

-Honey - Honey is a key ingredient in these granola bars.
+- Honey - Honey is a key ingredient in these granola bars.
 It provides the sticky element that holds everything together, plus it's delicious!
-I use Colorado Hemp Honey, which contains CBD.
-You can substitute regular honey with the same results.

-Mix-ins - Go crazy here with whatever your heart desires.
+- Mix-ins - Go crazy here with whatever your heart desires.
 I used chopped pistachios, dried cherries and cranberries.
+But I like to make them with a different mix-in every time.

 Homemade granola bars are so easy to make.
 It's a great recipe to make with kids.

-- ADD the coconut oil, honey and vanilla and stir until everything is coated.
+STEP 2: Add the coconut oil, honey and vanilla extract and stir until everything is coated.

 Why do you use CBD honey in this recipe?